JoelBosch90/product-in-perspective/Client/README.md

 Client.js file.
 This class contains all logic for the Node Express server.

+## Development mode
+When in development mode, the Client will serve CSS and JavaScript files unbundled and unminified for an easier time debugging, but in the background it also constantly updates the bundled and minified versions that will be used in a production environment to reduce the number and size of requests.

 ## Directory structure
 You'll find two main directories here: